Table Of Contents

 In those cases, the plaintiffs’ lawyers knew something was wrong with the Optetrak, Truliant, and Vantage but they did not know what it was.
 With the current recall, we understand the problem.
 It appears that at least some of those failures may have been related to the defective packaging and degradation of the polyethylene insert component.

 Exactech has implemented a claim system for patients with defective Exactech implants to submit a claim and get reimbursement for any out-of-pocket costs related to their defective implant.

-Information on the claims process is available on the Exactech claims website .
-It is very important to understand; however, that patients who chose to file a claim for reimbursement with Exactech may waive their right to file a product liability lawsuit against the company.
+According to the information available on the Exactech claims website, it is crucial to understand that patients who choose to file a claim for reimbursement with Exactech may waive their right to file a product liability lawsuit against the company .

 Exactech Ankle Settlement Information

 There have not yet been any reported settlements or verdicts in an Exactech ankle implant lawsuit.
 So our lawyers don’t know for sure what the potential settlement amounts of these recall lawsuits might be.